tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_review_report.md

 # Code reviews and pull requests
-During the course of the project we have been using pull requests and continuous reviewing of the code that goes into our main branch.
+During the course of the project we used pull requests and continuous reviewing of the code that goes into our main branch.
 The goal being to verify code as well as make sure we only push working code (as far as we know) into the master branch.
 The reason being that we wanted to make sure everybody has a good base code when starting on something new.
 If we were to push into main before anything has been reviewed or tested properly someone could be building something based on bad or broken code, which in itself can lead to more issues down the line.

 ## What has our process been like?
 Before we started with the actual coding we set up a strategy for code review and made sure everyone learned how to start with pull requests at least.
 Another important baseline we set was to communicate if you have created a pull request and await review.

 The main process has been an author pushing their code into a branch (not the main branch) and creating a pull request.
 When announcing this to the rest of the group someone will review and test their code.
-The goal being it's reviewes as soon as possible.
+The goal being it's reviewed as soon as possible.
 A reviewer can usually be found if the author just asks a person in the group directly, asks volunteers at meetings or through our group communication channel.

-Some of the most efficient reviews have been done with the author in discussion with the person(s) reviewing and changes made accordingly as fast as possible.
-This dynamic has contributes to some of our best and most efficent reviewes.
+Some of the most efficient reviews were done with the author in discussion with the person(s) reviewing and changes made accordingly as fast as possible.
+This dynamic has contributed to some of our best and most efficent reviewes.
 An efficent review is especially valuable if the code reviewed is important for the project to move forward.

-In some cases we have tried to have two reviewers on the same code, in order to have several inputs on the code.
+In some cases we tried to have two reviewers on the same code, in order to have several inputs on the code.

 ## How did we review our code?